Nik9296/Reviews-_sentiments_analysis/README.md

 ## Contact

-For any inquiries, please contact Aniket Somnath Lokhande at aniketlokhande3654@gmail.com.
+For any inquiries, please contact Nikhil Vijay Divekar at nikhildivekar041@gmail.com.